Billiam/billiam.org/_posts/2023-01-17-color-printing.md

 I do a lot of multicolor 3d printing, where more than one color is printed _on the same layer_ using manual filament swapping, and I wanted to share some tips that I haven't seen collected everywhere.

-{% include figure.html url="images/post/2023/multicolor/counter.jpg" description="Several multicolor prints for TTRPG tracker" alt="3d printed game counter with multiple rings with inlayed numbers, with different colors for each ring." %}
+{% include figure.html url="images/post/2023/multicolor/counter.jpg" description="Several multicolor prints for a TTRPG tracker" alt="3d printed game counter with multiple rings with inlayed numbers, with different colors for each ring." %}

 Some of this applies to layer/height-based color swapping, but this is directed specifically at the above, AKA [the poor-man's MMU](https://www.instructables.com/Poor-Mans-MMU-Multicolor-Printing-With-Single-Extr/).